cgsecurity/testdisk/win/readme.txt

 The Windows version of TestDisk & PhotoRec should work under
-- Windows NT 4
-- Windows 2000
-- Windows XP
-- Windows 2003
 - Windows Vista
+- Windows 7 and later
-- Windows Server 2008
+- Windows Server 2008 and later
-- Windows 7
-On Windows 64-bit, WoW64 (Windows 32-bit On Windows 64-bit) is required to run
-these 32-bit executables.
-For Windows 64-bit without WoW64, use the Windows 64-bit version of TestDisk & PhotoRec.

-If you are using an older version of Windows, run the DOS version of TestDisk.
 You can download it from https://www.cgsecurity.org/wiki/TestDisk_Download

 TestDisk doesn't need to be installed, you only need to